CVE-2026-35397: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in jupyter-server jupyter_server

 Technical Summary

-CVE-2026-35397 is a path traversal vulnerability (CWE-22) in jupyter-server's REST API affecting versions prior to 2.18.0.
-An authenticated user can exploit this flaw by crafting requests to the /api/contents endpoint with encoded path components to escape the configured root_dir and access sibling directories whose names begin with the same prefix as the root_dir.
-This allows unauthorized file operations including reading, writing, and deletion in those sibling directories.
-Multi-tenant environments with predictable directory naming are especially vulnerable.
+CVE-2026-35397 is a path traversal vulnerability (CWE-22) in Jupyter Server's REST API affecting versions prior to 2.18.0.
+An authenticated user can exploit this flaw by crafting requests to the /api/contents endpoint with encoded path components to escape the configured root_dir and access sibling directories whose names begin with the same prefix as root_dir.
+This enables unauthorized file operations including reading, writing, and deleting files in those sibling directories.
+Multi-tenant deployments with predictable directory naming are especially vulnerable.
 Version 2.18.0 contains a fix for this issue.

 Potential Impact